Why you can trust Jerry

 If you’ve ever had mold or mildew in your home, then you know how strong the odor can be.
-Even worse is when the mold or mildew gets on your clothing and towels, leaving behind that yucky mildew smell.
+Even worse is when the mold or mildew gets on your clothing and towels, leaving behind an uncomfortable mildew smell.

 The bottom line is, stinky towels don't make anyone feel cleaner.

 Fortunately, there are some easy ways to remove the smell of mildew from your clothes and towels.
-And, while mold is a little more pervasive, with a little scrubbing and bleach, you can also remove it from clothes and towels and have them smelling fresh in no time.
+While mold is a little more pervasive, with a little scrubbing and bleach, you can also remove it from clothes and towels and have them smelling fresh in no time.

 This method is a two-step process, requiring two separate washes, one using white vinegar and the other using baking soda.
 The two washes combine to give your clothes a fresh, clean smell.
 For this method, you’ll need the following items.